PlayerProgramming/Lotto-RNG/README.md

 3. Enter "i" for iOS or "a" for Android and "w" for Web app, or scan the QR code on the console to check it out on your own device.

-#### Recommened using method 1, you can always turn on the app no matter if the internet is connected or not conneceted.
-#### => Able to write down the numbers that are randomly generated.
 -----
 ## Example to save your time